CAD

 What is computer-aided design?

-Computer-aided design, or “CAD” for short, is a computer-based technology that allows designers to digitally model, modify, analyze and optimize products in 2D or 3D.
-Many CAD solutions also have additional functionalities, such as the generation of machine-readable code for production systems.
+Computer-aided design, or “CAD” for short, is a computer-based technology that allows designers to digitally model, modify, analyse and optimise products in 2D or 3D.
+Many CAD solutions have additional functionalities including the generation of machine-readable code for production systems.

-Effective plan management is essential for companies that use computer-aided design.
-The nscale information platform enables the comprehensive integration of CAD planning data into information management by managing all files centrally and storing them in files in a structured manner.
-In doing so, nscale makes CAD data available to authorized users from any location and enables the joint editing of CAD models.
-At the same time, nscale supports transparent checking and approval processes, the logged dispatch of CAD files and audit-proof archiving in compliance with the principles of proper management and storage of books, records and documents in electronic form (GoBD) – thus guaranteeing efficient plan management.
+Effective management is essential to get the most out of CAD.
+The nscale information platform integrates and stores CAD data into structured, central files.
+In doing so, nscale makes CAD data available to authorised users from any location and enables the joint editing of CAD models.
+At the same time, nscale supports transparent processes for quality checks and approvals, the logged dispatch of CAD files and audit-proof archiving.
+This is carried out in compliance with best practices for the electronic storage of books, records and documents (GoBD) for efficient CAD plan management.

 nscale und CAD